 If a student fails to meet the SAP requirements at the end of the probationary period, or fail to follow and meet the Academic Plan goals in any semester during probation, the student will be suspended from the university.

 5.3.3.
-Term Course Completion Requirement and Regaining Financial Aid Eligibility requirement.
-However, students are responsible for monitoring their own academic progress, whether or not they receive the notification.
+Term Course Completion Requirement and Regaining Financial Aid Eligibility

 5.3.3.1.
 Term Course Completion Requirement